stm32duino/wiki_contrib/_dev/Where-are-sources.md

 * `c:\Users\\<USERNAME\>\AppData\Local\Arduino15\` _(Windows 7)_

 Then, go to "**_\<local Arduino directory\>/packages/STM32/hardware/stm32/_**" directory.<br>
 Directory named with the STM32 Core version installed is present.
-Example: 2017.6.2
+Example: 2017.6.2 or 1.0.1

 ## STM32 Tools files location

 Go to the local Arduino directory.
 See above.<br>
 Then, go to "**_\<local Arduino directory\>/packages/STM32/tools/STM32Tools/_**" directory.<br>
 Directory named with the STM32 Tools version installed is present.
-Example: 2017.5.12
+Example: 2017.5.12 or 0.1.0